Generalized Calogero-Moser systems from rational Cherednik algebras: Concluding Remarks

 \section{Concluding Remarks}

 In the paper we were systematically deriving generalized CM systems from the special subrepresentations in the polynomial representation of the rational Cherednik algebra.
-The natural development would be to extend this approach to obtain integrable generalizations of the Calogero-Moser-Sutherland and Ruijsenaars-Macdonald systems starting from less degenerate Cherednik algebras.
-Some integrable generalizations of these systems are known from \cite{CFV2}, \cite{SV1}, \cite{Chalykh}, \cite{Feig}.
+The natural development is to extend this approach to obtain integrable generalizations of the Calogero-Moser-Sutherland and Macdonald-Ruijsenaars systems starting from less degenerate Cherednik algebras as well as to obtain elliptic generalized Calogero-Moser systems.
+Some integrable generalizations of these systems are known from \cite{CFV2}, \cite{SV1}, \cite{Chalykh}, \cite{Feig}, \cite{SV3}, \cite{Hod}.
+We refer to the recent development in \cite{FS} where generalized Macdonald-Ruijsenaars systems were derived from the special submodules of the polynomial representations of double affine Hecke algebras.

-It would also be interesting to analyze if the approach can be extended to cover matrix integrable systems of the generalized Calogero-Moser type (\cite{CGV}).
-A close direction is to investigate possible generalizations of matrix CMS systems associated to the complex reflection group $G(m,p,N)$ introduced in \cite{Young}.
+It would also be interesting to analyze if the approach can be extended to cover matrix integrable systems of the generalized Calogero-Moser type \cite{CGV}.
+A close direction is to investigate possible generalizations of matrix and scalar CM systems associated to special complex reflection groups (see \cite{Young} and \cite{EFMV} respectively).

 Regarding representations of the rational Cherednik algebras, it is clear by Theorem \ref{mth1} how to form the chains of submodules in the polynomial module of the rational Cherednik algebras for any Coxeter group.
-It would be interesting to investigate if the corresponding factors are irreducible like in the $A_N$ case (\cite{K1}, \cite{Enomoto}).
-Also in the paper we consider submodules corresponding to special singular values only, it would also be interesting to see if the submodules for other singular values can be described in a natural way (c.f.
-Proposition \ref{onedimmult} for the submodule of polynomial vanishing on the corank 1 spaces).
+In contrast to the ${\mathcal A}_N$ case in general there may be non-isomorphic Coxeter subgroups with equal Coxeter numbers.
+Therefore there are non-trivial intersections of the corresponding parabolic ideals.
+It would be interesting to investigate if the subsequent quotients in the natural chains are irreducible like in the ${\mathcal A}_N$ case (\cite{K1}, \cite{Enomoto}, \cite{ES}).
+Also in the paper we consider submodules corresponding to special singular values only, it would also be interesting to see if the submodules for other singular values can be described in a natural way (c.f. \cite{ES} and Proposition \ref{onedimmult} above).